Rochester, Kent: Buildings

 Rochester comprises numerous important historic buildings, the most prominent of which are the Guildhall, the Corn Exchange, Restoration House, Eastgate House, as well as Rochester Castle and Rochester Cathedral.
 Many of the town centre's old buildings date from as early as the 14th century up to the 18th century.
 The chapel of St Bartholomew's Hospital dates from the ancient priory hospital's foundation in 1078.

-In the 21st century the Riverside area north of the railway line has been redeveloped to provide new housing and a primary school.
+In the 21st century the Riverside area north of the railway line, Rochester Riverside, has been redeveloped to provide new housing and a primary school.